enrico200165/DataScienceJHUGettingAndCleaningDataProject/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### Raw Data Codebook
-A description of the data is available, along with the data themselves, at the address provided above so it will not be replicated here
+A description of the data is available, along with the data themselves, at the address provided above, so it will not be replicated here

 ### Raw Data Complementary Info
-An info about the raw data that is not explicit is that the data are spread in several files and that very often the corrispondence/join between the data is given by the position of the rows in the files, ie. observation at row N in one file should be joined to observation N in another file.
+The data are spread in several files.
+An info about the raw data that is not explicit in the original documentation is that very often the corrispondence/join between the data spread across files is given by the position of the rows in the files, ie. observation at row N in one file should be joined to observation N in another file.

 ## Transformations Performed To Produce The New (Tidy) Data Set